tedg-cisco/documents/KPIs for Software Provenance.md

 <br> <br>

+> **_2. Write a detailed plan of Operational KPIs using SMART criteria for Software Bills of Materials provenance_**
 ---

 ---

-**_Write a detailed plan of Operational KPIs using SMART criteria for Software Bills of Materials provenance_**

 Operational KPIs for Software Bills of Materials (SBOM) provenance using SMART criteria should focus on monitoring the efficiency and effectiveness of SBOM management processes.
 Here's a detailed plan: